-In addition, Mr. Popielec received three additional stock options, each of which was conditioned upon shareholder approval of our Restated LTIP at our 2011 annual meeting.
-This approval was obtained at our 2011 annual meeting, which was held in June 2011.
-As detailed below, most of these stock options were granted with an exercise price substantially above the grant date fair market value of our common stock.
+Mr. Popielec also received three additional stock option awards, each of which was conditioned upon shareholder approval of our Restated LTIP at our 2011 annual meeting.
+This approval was obtained at our 2011 annual meeting.
+As detailed below, most of these stock option awards were granted with an exercise price substantially above the grant date fair market value of our common stock.

 Date of Grant Number of Shares Exercise Price Vesting Schedule December 30, 2010 250,000 \$6.4218 Twenty five percent of the shares will vest on each of the four anniversaries of the date of grant.
-December 30, 2010 200,000 \$10.00 Vesting begins on the date the stock first reaches a closing price equal to the exercise price for 15 trading days in a 30 trading-day period, with such vesting in equal amounts over the four anniversary dates of that date.
+December 30, 2010 200,000 \$10.00 Vesting begins on the date our stock first reaches a closing price equal to the exercise price for 15 trading days in a 30 trading-day period, with such vesting in equal amounts over the four anniversary dates of that date.
 December 30, 2010 200,000 \$15.00 Vesting begins on the date the stock first reaches a closing price equal to the exercise price for 15 trading days in a 30 trading-day period, with such vesting in equal amounts over the four anniversary dates of that date.